Table of Contents

 Using a couple of sturdy, heavy duty and long foam pads and some straps/buckles, making your own roof rack is super easy.

-This video shows you exactly how to do this, using the blueplanetsurf foam blocks:
+This video shows you exactly how to do this, using inexpensive foam blocks like these.

 For an extremely rudimentary and inexpensive form of roof racks, check out this video that demonstrates how to make some racks out of pool noodles!
 It’s cheap, but it works!